P01Sensai/MemoryCard-Game/README.md

 # memorycard_app3

-A new Flutter project, using dart oops varios pages defining different features
+A new Flutter project, using dart oops various pages defining different features it is a multi page app : splash screen start page different interface and page for different difficulty level

 ## Getting Started